 1. Increased Efficiency

 Self-serve kiosks can help increase efficiency in your business by reducing wait times and speeding up the ordering process.
-Customers can quickly and easily place their orders on the kiosk, freeing up employees to focus on other tasks, such as preparing food or assisting customers.
+Customers can quickly and easily place their orders on the kiosk, freeing employees to focus on other tasks, such as preparing food or assisting customers.

 2. Enhanced Customer Experience